STEllAR-GROUP/hpxMP/README.md

 An Asynchronous Distributed C++ Array Processing Toolkit.

-Phylanx relies on OpenMP and HPX, However, OpenMP and HPX "fight against" each other as they are both controlling concurrency, doing thread scheduling, which causing performance disaster.
+Phylanx relies on OpenMP and HPX, However, OpenMP and HPX "fight against" each other as they are both controlling concurrency, doing thread scheduling, which causes performance disaster.

 The idea to solve this is to replace OpenMP runtime with hpxMP runtime, thus HPX will control concurrency itself.